Noa-DiscordBot/noa-cogs/README.md

 <summary>Click to see the current cog list!</summary>
 <br>
 -FakeMod <br>   - Fake moderation commands to troll with. <br>
 -RandomNoa <br> - Shows a random Noa card from the official D4DJ Groovy Mix game.
-(NO leaks though, cuz it not cool :( )
+(NO leaks though, cuz leaks suck)
 </details>

 # Contributing <br>
 You may submit pull requests and issues if you have found any weird bugs or unintended behaviour with my cogs. <br>

 # Feature Requests <br>
 Ooooh, feature requests you say.
-Be sure to discuss with me on Discord first, before doing anything else.
-If I have given you acceptance, go ahead, open an issue in the Feature Request category.
+Be sure to discuss with JeffJrShim#2396 on Discord first, before doing anything else.
+If you have been given acceptance, go ahead, open an issue in the Feature Request category.